- Are your events suitable for my age group?

 Our chocolate making events are appropriate for any age (from 4-99) !

-- What do I need for setup?
+- What do I need for setup at a mobile event?

 Nothing.
 We provide all the chocolate making tools and equipment.
 Further, there are no special layout requirements-

 we arrive at the venue of your choice and provide a full setup.

 - Is a party at my home messy?

 Not with us- we have developed drop sheets tricks and other strategies to guarantee a mess free experience!

 Yes.
 Please review our allergy awareness tab that is on this website.
 Ask about egg free, gluten free options as well!